Big Island of Hawaii Visitor Guide

-When planning your trip to the Big Island, it will be helpful to speak with someone who has either traveled to or lives on the island.
+When planning your trip to the Big Island, it is essential to work with someone who has either traveled to or lives on the island.
 That's why many vacation renters choose to work with Exotic Estates, our Villa Specialists have collectively toured most of our Big Island villas.
-They can help you decide which part of the Island is ideal for your Hawaiian holiday and help you find the best vacation rental for your group.
+They can help you decide which part of the island is ideal for your Hawaiian holiday and help you find the best vacation rental for your group.

-Local’s Tip: if you are not flying direct, you will most likely change planes in Oahu.
-On the short, inter-island flight, friendly flight attendants will serve you juice and if you’re lucky enough to sit on the left side you will have the best views!
+Local Tip: if you are not flying direct, you will most likely change planes in Oahu.
+On the short, inter-island flight, friendly flight attendants will serve you juice, and if you’re lucky enough to sit on the left side you will have the best views!

 Packing for Your Big Island Vacation

-Depending on where you choose to stay on the Big Island, we have put together a basic list of packing items we suggest that you bring.
+Depending on where you choose to stay on the Big Island, we have put together a list of suggested packing items.